The Albion Brewery in Baylis Street Wagga Wagga, NSW was established by William Davoren and Hugh McDonald in 1889.

 The establishment is famous for its brands of draught and bottled ales and stout.
 Loughlin’s XXX ales are famous all over the Wagga district, and the brewing plant is an up-to-date one, and nothing but the best materials are used to ensure good and even brews.
 Mr Loughlin has been identified with the brewing business during the past 18 years, and is deservedly popular throughout the Wagga district.

-Loughlin also had a short stay and a new owner, James Beatie took over in 1898.
+Loughlin also had a short stay, and a new owner, James Beatie took over in 1898.
 Beatie was an aerated water and cordial manufacturer.
-However, Beatie was also gone in a year and the final owner in 1899 was William Robertson, who was joined by Thomas D’Arcy Burke of the Clarence River Brewery, Maclean, in September that year.
+However, Beatie was also gone in a year and the final owner in 1899 was William Robertson, who was joined by Thomas D’Arcy Burke of the Clarence River Brewery, Maclean, in September of that year.

 If you would like to support my work, you can leave a small tip here of $2, or several small tips, just increase the amount as you like.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs.